micans/pick/README.md

 **For plain selection and filtering usage computation syntax is not needed**.

-The syntax is minimalist and terse by virtue of using a stack language with just three types.
+The syntax is minimalist and terse, employing a stack language with just three types.
 In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**
-On first sight it probably looks arcane and terrifying - a long second look might be required.
+On first sight it might look arcane or terrifying, requiring a long second look.
-Compensating for the arcane syntax, `pick`'s inner computation loop is very simple.
+Compensating for the arcane syntax, `pick`'s inner computation loop is simple and dependable.

 [Pick one or more columns](#pick-one-or-more-columns)